 Traditionally a light, stringy cheese is tossed with the pasta.
 The exact type varies based on region and John recommends using a stringy mozzarella since it provides the right texture and a mild flavor.

 Turkish pepper flakes (Pul Biber) are made from dried red peppers and have a smoky piquant taste.
-They can be found in Turkish grocery stores or online: Aleppo Turkish Chili Pepper and Marmara All Natural Premium Aleppo Flaked Crushed Red Pepper.
+They can be found in Turkish grocery stores or online: Aleppo Turkish Chili Pepper.
 If unavailable, substitute with smoked paprika mixed with a little red pepper flakes or a spicy smoked paprika.

 I also made the Konya Pide, Fried Halloumi with Herby Salsa, Balli Mahmudiye (Lemon and Apricot Cinnamon Chicken), and Sac Arası (Phyllo Twirls with Walnuts and Cinnamon).